joshuacox/SchwarzenSlacker/README.md

 ## Usage

-You can just copy the contents of dark.css into a stylish document.
-If you want to edit it, edit dark.scss, and then follow along with the rest of this README.
+You can just copy the contents of schwarzenslacker.css into a stylish document.
+If you want to edit it, edit schwarzenslacker.scss, and then follow along with the rest of this README.

 #### Manually

 ```
-sass dark.scss dark.css
+sass schwarzenslacker.scss schwarzenslacker.css
 ```

-Then copy the resulting dark.css into stylish and associate with your selected slack domain.
+Then copy the resulting schwarzenslacker.css into stylish and associate with your selected slack domain.

 #### Makefile